arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_server_availability.md

 @startDocuBlock get_admin_server_availability
-@brief Get to know whether this server is a Coordinator or DB-Server
+@brief Return whether or not a server is available

 @RESTHEADER{GET /_admin/server/availability, Return whether or not a server is available}